manorrock/assistant/CODING_STANDARDS.md

 1. All public APIs must have Javadoc
 2. Include examples in README.md for each module
-3. Keep CHANGELOG.md up to date
-4. Document all commands in README.md
+3. Document all commands in README.md

 ## Git Workflow